 -

 Consult a Style Guide: Whenever possible, refer to a reputable style guide, such as the AP Stylebook or Chicago Manual of Style.
 These guides provide comprehensive rules and examples for capitalization, ensuring consistency in your writing.
 Familiarize yourself with the relevant sections and apply them consistently.
-If your organization or client has a preferred style guide, adhere to it diligently.
+If your organization or client has a preferred style guide, adhere to it diligently And that's really what it comes down to.
+Turns out it matters..

 -